tbelaire/nasa-apod-desktop/README.md

 About:
 =====
 The popular NASA Astronomy Picture of the Day produces wonderful images that make for a great desktop background.
-This script will download the NASA APOD and set it as your background in Ubuntu.
+This script will download the NASA APOD and set it as your background in OSX.

 ![NASA APOD Example](http://randomdrake.com/nasa_apod.jpg "An example of a NASA APOD image.")